Tallé w Chettaha

-Tallé w Chettaha (تله - شطاحه) is a village in Akkar Governorate, Lebanon, and it is one of the few remaining Maronite Christian-inhabited villages of Akkar.
+Tallé w Chettaha (تله - شطاحه) also commonly referred to as Chettaha, is a village in Akkar Governorate, Lebanon, adjacent to Beit Mellat, and it is one of the few remaining Maronite Christian-inhabited villages of Akkar.
 It is situated 125 km north of the capital Beirut and it is located at approximately 600 metres from sea level.
-Saint George is the saint of the village, his feast day is April 23 of each year At that time, the people of Tallé w Chittaha gather for a mass.
+Saint George is the patron Saint of the village, with the only Church in the village being dedicated to him.
+His feast day is April 23 of each year At that time, the people of Tallé w Chettaha gather for a mass.

 Government

 The elected municipality council of Tallé w Chettaha is composed of: Roni El Hage, Aziz Barbar, Antoine Abou Halloun, Joseph Kadissi, Rima Bechara, Raline El Hage, Georges El Hage, Toni Kadissi, and Jacques Abou Hanna.